Understanding Obscure GI Bleeding

 The American College of Gastroenterology (ACG), the American Gastroenterological Association (AGA) and the American Society for Gastrointestinal Endoscopy (ASGE) all suggest following a protocol to manage patients.
 Generally, the hospital will first exhaust their available endoscopic tests, which most likely will not reach the small bowel.
 If upper and/or lower endoscopies are negative, radiologic examinations will likely be recommended.

 Next, facilities may use deep enteroscopy, CT enterography, CT angiography, capsule endoscopy, push enteroscopy, repeat colonoscopy and tagged red blood cell scintigraphy to find the source of bleeding.
-Ultimately, the institution and MD will determine the next step.
+Ultimately, the institution and physician will determine the next step.
 Because these tests are complementary, a combination may be required to find the active bleeding.

 The following flowchart will illustrate the decision process.